Getting Started With Your Online Classes

 If you have problems, contact Sheena Moe at 800-437-4104, Extension: 34645

 As a Mayville State student, you will be given an official Mayville State email account.
 It is critical that you are able to frequently access your Mayville State email.
 Important information about your admission, registration, financial aid, and more will be sent ONLY through your Mayville State email account.
+Faculty members expect you will communicate ONLY with your Mayville State email address regarding questions about your online classes.
+Please see this tutorial for instructions on logging into your MSU email.

 However, you may also receive online class login information and other important information as a new student at the email address you used when applying for admission or registering for courses.
 Be sure the email account you are using accepts email from Mayville State and be sure to check both your Inbox and Trash/Junk mailboxes in your email account for important email from Mayville State.
 This is especially important to do prior to the start of an academic term.